-- (a) Public projects of twenty fivethirty thousand dollars (\$2530,000) or less may be performed by the employees of a public agency by force account, by negotiated contract, or by purchase order. - (b) Public projects of one hundred twenty-five thousand dollars (\$\frac{100}{125},000) or less may be let to contract by informal procedures as set forth in this article. - (c) Public projects of more than one hundred twenty-five thousand dollars (\$\frac{100125}{000}\), shall, except as otherwise provided in this article, be let to contract by formal bidding procedure.
+- (a) Public projects of twenty-five thousand dollars (\$25,000) or less may be performed by the employees of a public agency by force account, by negotiated contract, or by purchase order. - (b) Public projects of one hundred thousand dollars (\$100,000) or less may be let to contract by informal procedures as set forth in this article. - (c) Public projects of more than one hundred thousand dollars (\$100,000) shall, except as otherwise provided in this article, be let to contract by formal bidding procedure.

 76 Op.
 Atty.
-Gen. 126,7-14-93 = Job order contracts - General law county or general law city may not enter into a "job order contract" in excess of \$50,000 for the performance of public projects involving minor construction, and the renovation, alteration, painting, and repair of existing facilities, except under narrowly defined statutory conditions applicable only to counties.
+Gen. 126,7-14-93 = Job order contracts - General law county or general law city may not enter into a "iob order contract" in excess of \$50,000 for the performance of public projects involving minor construction, and the renovation, alteration, painting, and repair of existing facilities, except under narrowly defined statutory conditions applicable only to counties.

-Revised 1/2007 24 or Projects: Evasion of Provisions of Article
+or Projects; Evasion of Provisions of Article